inboxsgk/iPDF/README.md

 <br>

 ## What does this project do?
-This program converts all the pages of any given pdf into images.
-Then creates a new file where all the pages are images.
+ This tool converts the pages of any given pdf file into images.
+All the corresponding pages are then put together in one file, which gets saved in a separate file.

 <br>